HandsomeYingyan/HandsomeMod/README.md

 # HandsomeYingyan's Mod on Openwrt!
+## IOT Freedom For End-user!
 ### Warning!!
 ## This Project is unstable and un-fully tested right now!

 This is the buildsystem for the HandsomeMod Linux distribution.

 To build your own firmware you need a Linux, BSD or MacOSX system (case sensitive filesystem required).
-Cygwin and Wsl is unsupported.
+Cygwin is unsupported.

 You need gcc, binutils, bzip2, flex, python, perl, make, find, grep, diff, unzip, gawk, getopt, subversion, libz-dev and libc headers installed.